-This report is made solely to the Chief Constable of Staffordshire Police, in accordance with Part 5 of the Local Audit and Accountability Act 2014 and for no other purpose, as set out in paragraph 43 of the Statement of Responsibilities of Auditors and Audited Bodies published by Public Sector Audit Appointments Limited.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Chief Constable of Staffordshire Police, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the members of Chief Constable of Staffordshire Police, as a body, in accordance with Part 5 of the Local Audit and Accountability Act 2014 (as amended) and for no other purpose, as set out in paragraph 43 of the Statement of Responsibilities of Auditors and Audited Bodies published by Public Sector Audit Appointments Limited.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Authority's members as a body, for our audit work, for this report, or for the opinions we have formed.